rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 19*19=361 (request took 1ms)
 </pre></div>
 </div></div>
 Now all requests that we send get a response.
-We see that request number seven takes longer to complete.
+We see that request with number six takes longer to complete.
 That is because the server needs to start and `accept` the socket.
 But it doesn't fail.
 The client will not get connection errors.